Tosincole/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display all files in currentt directory, parent of the working directory, boot directory in long format
+Display all files in all directories in long format